— FAQ —

 To better see the improvement of the Power Quality parameters, it is possible to carry out a further analysis with Dewesoft external analyzer, which has the sole purpose of seeing under the "microscope" the benefits on the Power Quality.

-Attached there is a Dewesoft presentation and a 3-hour Dewesoft field analysis that clearly shows the benefits obtained from the E-Power system.
+Attached below is a Dewesoft presentation and a 3-hour Dewesoft field analysis that clearly shows the benefits obtained from the E-Power system.
 Keep in mind that a Dewesoft report is only intended to analyze in detail the benefits of Power Quality, and therefore, we are talking about a qualitative report.
 Since the time horizon of execution is very limited, due to reasonable memory constraints, it does not have the same reliability in terms of energy savings results than the standard test over a period of 14 days following the IPMVP protocol, option C.

 Here below the list of the parameters, we are usually going to detect and analyze with Dewesoft: